StefanGentz/DynamicContent.js/README.md

 #### Step 4: Style Customization

 Utilize the provided `customHighlightStyling()` function within the script to add custom styles for the dropdown and highlighted elements.
 This step is optional and depends on your site’s design requirements.
-You can customize the look and feel of the dropdown and highlighted content directly within the script or by linking a separate CSS file in your HTML template.
+You can customize the design of the dropdown and the highlighted content directly within the script or by linking a separate CSS file in your HTML template.

 ### Integration into Adobe Experience Manager (AEM) Sites